Villa Savoye: Background

-History of the commission

 Pierre and Eugénie Savoye approached Le Corbusier about building a country home in Poissy in the spring of 1928.
-The prospective site was a green field on an otherwise wooded plot of land, with a magnificent view of the landscape to the north west that matched the approach to the plot along the road.
+The prospective site was a green field on an otherwise wooded plot of land, with views of the landscape to the north west that matched the approach to the plot along the road.
 Other than an initial brief prepared by Emile for a summer house, space for cars, an extra bedroom and a caretaker's lodge, Le Corbusier had such freedom in executing the commission that he was limited only by his own architectural aesthetic.
 He began work on the project in September 1928.
 His initial ideas were ultimately manifested in the final building, though between Autumn 1928 and Spring 1929 he drew up a set of alternative designs that were governed primarily by the Savoye couple's concerns regarding cost.
 The eventual solution to the cost problem was to reduce the volume of the building by moving the master bedroom down to the first floor and reducing the grid spacing from 5 metres to 4.75 metres.

 Construction

-Estimates of the cost in February 1929 lay in the region of half a million Francs, although this excluded the cost of the lodge and the landscaping elements (almost twice the original budget).
+Estimates of the cost in February 1929 lay in the region of half a million francs, although this excluded the cost of the lodge and the landscaping elements (almost twice the original budget).
 The project was tendered in February, with contracts being awarded in March 1929.
-Changes made to the design while the project was being built, which included an amendment to the storey height and the removal and reinstatement of the chauffeur's accommodation, led to the costs rising to approximately 900,000 Francs.
+Changes made to the design while the project was being built, which included an amendment to the storey height and the removal and reinstatement of the chauffeur's accommodation, led to the costs rising to approximately 900,000 francs.
 When the construction of the project started, no design work had been done on the lodge, and the final design was only presented to the client in June 1929.
 The design was for a double lodge, but this was reduced to a single lodge for cost reasons.
 Although the construction of the entire house was completed within a year, it was not habitable until 1931.